 Caring about someone with Borderline Personality Disorder (BPD) tosses you on a roller coaster ride from being loved and lauded to abandoned and bashed.
-Being a borderline (having BPD) is no picnic, either.
+Having BPD is no picnic, either.
 You live in unbearable psychic pain most of the time and in severe cases on the border between reality and psychosis.
 Your illness distorts your perceptions causing antagonistic behavior and making the world a perilous place.
 The pain and terror of abandonment and feeling unwanted can be so great that suicide feels like a better choice.

 If you like drama, excitement, and intensity, enjoy the ride, because things will never be calm.
-Following a passionate and immediate romance, expect a stormy relationship that includes accusations and anger, jealousy, bullying, control, and break-ups due to the borderline’s insecurity.
+Following a passionate and immediate romance, expect a stormy relationship that includes accusations and anger, jealousy, bullying, control, and break-ups due to the insecurity of the person with BPD.
 Nothing is grey or gradual.

-For borderlines, things are black and white.
+For people with BPD, things are black and white.
 They have the quintessential Jekyll and Hyde personality.
 Fluctuating dramatically between idealizing and devaluing you, they may suddenly and sporadically shift throughout the day.
 You never know what or whom to expect.

-Borderlines’ intense, labile emotions elevate you when they’re in good spirits and crush you when they’re not.
+People with BPD have intense, labile emotions.
+They elevate you when they’re in good spirits and crush you when they’re not.
 You’re a prince or a princess, a bastard or a bitch.
 If you’re on the outs with them, all their bad feelings get projected onto you.
 They can be vindictive and punish you with words, silence, or other tactics, which feel manipulative and can be very destructive to your self-esteem.
 Unlike Bi-Polar Disorder, their moods shift quickly and aren’t a departure from their normal self.
 What you see is their norm.

 Their emotions, behavior, and unstable relationships, including work history, reflect a fragile shame-based self-image, often marked by sudden shifts, sometimes to the extent that they feel nonexistent, made worse when they’re alone.
 Thus, they’re dependent on others and may seek advice frequently, sometimes from several people on the same day, asking the same question.
 They’re desperate to be loved and cared for, yet are hypervigilant for any real or imagined signs of rejection or abandonment should you, for example, be late, cancel an appointment, or talk to someone they see as competition.
 For them, trust is always an issue, often leading to distortions of reality and paranoia.